Skip to main content

 1. Copy files to computer first

-2. Use VLC Media Player - often plays damaged files
+2. Use VLC Media Player — often plays partially damaged files

 3. Try video repair software: